Common phone and internet scams and ways to stop them

 • Never “pay to play.”
 A legitimate sweepstakes will not ask for money upfront.
 Be suspicious of any pressure to send funds via wire transfer or a pre-paid reloadable card.

-There are many types of scams out there.
+By following these tips and staying vigilant, you can protect yourself from common phone and internet scams and safeguard your personal information in the digital age.
 Please share this information with your friends or family to help them avoid falling victim.

 Information Sources